Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/test/test-yang-compatibility/README.md

   * A new device connects to ODL.
   * ODL has all yang files already loaded.

-=> Test result: The device is working correctly
+=> Test result: The device and ODL are working properly.

 #### Answer to the why